Immigrate

 Your Permanent Resident Card will be mailed to you once you have immigrated to Canada as a permanent resident.
 Valid for a five-year period, your PR Card is official proof that you’ve been designated a permanent resident by Canadian Immigration department.

-When the time comes RU Law can assist you with your application to renew your permanent resident card.
+When the time comes Urosevic Law can assist you with your application to renew your permanent resident card.

 Additional Immigration Services

-RU Law’s experience in immigration and citizenship matters extends well beyond what we’ve been able to include here.
-In addition to assisting with temporary and permanent immigration applications and Canadian citizenship applications, RU Law can also assist with the services listed below.
+Our experience experience in immigration and citizenship matters extends well beyond what we’ve been able to include here.
+In addition to assisting with temporary and permanent immigration applications and Canadian citizenship applications, Urosevic Law can also assist with the services listed below.
 Please schedule a consultation with us for assistance with any of the following legal issues:

 • Authorizations to return to Canada (ARC) – If you were the subject of a removal order from Canada, you will probably need an ARC if you want to return to Canada.